AKUINO/LoRanne/README.md

 * The message is sent using RadioHead library (encrypted but no ACK required).
 * For remote module, the sender keeps listening for eventual input messages from the destination (actuators settings, sensors data retransmission requests) during a short period of time.
 * If a remote module notices that some actuators settings are missing, it requests their retransmission.
+* Sensor nodes send their 1-Wire Allocation table either periodically (about an hour), either when some connection changes is detected or whenever a request for it is received from the central node

 ## Configuration
 We will use a serial terminal (USB) to set the configuration parameters (ANSI character codes for colors).
 We have the necessary code in C++ for PIC32.
 The configuration will have to assign a key (0 to 31) to the physically connected ports:
-* Digital inputs
-* Analog inputs (12 bits)
+* Digital inputs: for a 1st version, we will statically map some GPIO as 0/1 ports
+* Analog inputs (12 bits): for a 1st version, we will statically map some ADC inputs including at least the battery level and 2 ADC lines
-* Digital outputs (PWM, pull-up, delays) to be SET (messages received)
+* Digital outputs (PWM, pull-up, delays) to be SET (based on messages received from central): for a 1st version, we will statically map some PWM lines with basic local configuration attributes.
-* 1-Wire (multiple sensors: 1-Wire addresses mapped to different keys)
+* 1-Wire (multiple sensors: 1-Wire addresses AUTOMATICALLY mapped to different keys but a selection of registries may have to be done based on the device type)
-* Serial link
+* Serial link (not for a 1st version except if a precise need arise)
-* Campbell SDI
+* Campbell SDI (not for a 1st version except if a precise need arise)
-* I2C device initialization command and register read...
-A basic polling cycle (e.g. 3 minutes) has to be set.
-Each key can be obtained at each poll or at a configured multiple.
+* I2C device initialization command and register read... (not for a 1st version except if a precise need arise) A basic polling cycle (e.g. 3 minutes) has to be set.
+Each key can be obtained either at each poll or at a configured multiple.

 ## References
 * Detailed RadioHead interface: https://github.com/adafruit/RadioHead/blob/master/RH_RF95.h
 * The standard pinout of Feather M0 is: https://cdn-learn.adafruit.com/assets/assets/000/046/244/original/adafruit_products_Feather_M0_Basic_Proto_v2.2-1.png?1504885373
 * Similar project but for very long range: http://cpham.perso.univ-pau.fr/LORA/WAZIUP/FAQ.pdf
   * http://cpham.perso.univ-pau.fr/LORA/WAZIUP/SUTS-demo-slides.pdf